suvadityaroy/Firewall/README.md

 # Design and Implement a Firewall

-In this assignment we have implemented a firewall.
+In this assignment we have implemented a firewall using Python programming language.

 A firewall is a network security device that monitors incoming and outgoing network traffic and decides whether to allow or block specific traffic based on a defined set of security rules.
 Firewalls have been a first line of defense in network security for over 25 years.
 They establish a barrier between secured and controlled internal networks that can be trusted and untrusted outside networks, such as the Internet.